RoheLab/aPPR/README.md

 To learn more about `aPPR` you can:

-1. Glance through slides the [JSM2021](https://github.com/alexpghayes/JSM2021) talk
+1. Glance through slides from the [JSM2021](https://github.com/alexpghayes/JSM2021) talk
 2. Read the accompanying [paper](https://arxiv.org/abs/1910.12937)